endnotes | crossing the line

 I pitched the idea to Guerline over a full English breakfast in Knightsbridge.
 And as we meandered eastward across London, from Kensington to Buckingham Palaces, through Green and St James Parks, over the Westminster and Millennium bridges, she shared the Jozef family odyssey you now see in Crossing the Line.
 We spoke non-stop for six hours, before I put her and her family into a cab bound for Heathrow.

 A tireless advocate and ally to all, Guerline was one of very few story collaborators too busy fighting the good fight to participate in final fact-checking and verification of her chapter.
 Lucky for me, Guerline is a public figure, with numerous interviews, articles, and videos by and about her already in the record.
 Her views can be heard on the audio show she hosted, “Tales from the Borderlands and Beyond.”
 She was recognized by Politico in 2021 as one of the 40 Most Influential People on Race, Politics, and Policy in the United States, and has been featured in Forbes Magazine, the New York Times, the Washington Post, Time Magazine, The Miami Herald, Democracy Now, and many other publications.
-She has been honored in the human rights and immigrant rights worlds, receiving such accolades as"
+She has been honored in the human rights and immigrant rights worlds, receiving such accolades as:

 • Las Americas 2021 Border Hero Award;